uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 The result will be able to offer some suggestions for the decision maker of bike-sharing companies about the arrangement of bike density in different blocks, distribution between urban and rural areas and methods to tackle extreme weather conditions.

-## Exploratory Data Analysis
+## 2.1 Exploratory Data Analysis

-In this section,  most of factors attaches a bar chart indicating the distribution of the new bike share in London area and Taipei area.
-In order to achieve the goals of this project to analysis the influencial factors on the new bike share distribution, applying the process of Exploratory Data Analysis (EDA) is the way to develop the better understanding of this datasets and promote this project.
+In this section, most of factors attaches a bar chart indicating the distribution of the new bike sharing system in London.
+In order to achieve the goals of analysing the influencial factors on the new bike share distribution, applying the process of Exploratory Data Analysis (EDA) is a way to develop a better understanding of this dataset and promote the project.

 **(Hoping there will be more discription and introduction)**

-### Data Wrangling
+### 2.2 Data Wrangling

 **(delete me if u think there is no need for more discription, But for me, I guess there could have some intro or description... )**